Experience a painless root canal treatment

 The steps involved are as follows:

 The purpose of root canal treatment is to relieve the tooth pain caused by pulp infection or inflammation.
-During the procedure a local anesthetic is given and the patient hardly feels any pain.
+During the procedure a local anesthetic is given and the patient seldom feels any pain.
 Your tooth becomes sensitive for the first few days after treatment, that too if there was pain or infection before the procedure.
 This can be relieved with OTC or prescription medications.
 After the treatment your treated teeth might feel different for sometime.

 In the earlier days a root canal treated tooth often becomes dark.
 However, modern techniques prevent such an occurrence.
 Even if the discoloration happens it can be brought to natural color by using various techniques.